anushksrivastava/CovidFighter/README.md

 # CovidFighter
-A simple 2D web based game with score feature made with HTML and JavaScript.
+A simple 2D web based game with score feature made using HTML and JavaScript.